Pete Seeger, legendary folk singer, banjo player, storyteller and activist.

-AMY GOODMAN: Pete Seeger speaking in 2004 on Democracy Now!.
+AMY GOODMAN: Pete Seeger speaking in 2004 on Democracy Now!
 The legendary folk singer and activist died Monday at the age of 94.
-He last appearedhiroshimabombing on Democracy Now! in August.
+He last appeared on Democracy Now! in August.
 He talked about one of his most famous songs.

 PETE SEEGER: The song, "If I Had a Hammer," went all sorts of places that I could never go, and I’m very glad.

 [singing] If I had a hammer,